MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 - SUSE Linux Enterprise Server (SLES)
 - Ubuntu

-The package location for the Python and R extensions is in the SQL Server Linux source repositories.
+Check the SQL Server Linux repositories for the Python and R extensions.
 If you already configured source repositories for the database engine install, you can run the **mssql-mlservices** package install commands using the same repo registration.

-Machine Learning Services are supported on Linux containers.
-We do not provide pre-built containers with Machine Learning Services, but you can create one from the SQL Server containers using [an example template available on GitHub](https://github.com/Microsoft/mssql-docker/tree/master/linux/preview/examples/mssql-mlservices).
+Linux containers support Machine Learning Services.
+No pre-built containers available with Machine Learning Services, but you can create one from the SQL Server containers using [an example template available on GitHub](https://github.com/Microsoft/mssql-docker/tree/master/linux/preview/examples/mssql-mlservices).

-Machine Learning Services is installed by default on SQL Server Big Data Clusters, and you do not need to follow the steps in this case.
+Machine Learning Services is installed by default on SQL Server Big Data Clusters.
 For more information, see [Use Machine Learning Services (Python and R) on Big Data Clusters](../big-data-cluster/machine-learning-services.md).

 Python and R scripts can be executed in-database using Machine Learning Services.

 ## Uninstall preview release

-Uninstall the preview release (Community Technical Preview (CTP) or Release Candidate) before installing SQL Server 2019.
-Side-by-side installation of multiple versions is not supported, and the package list has changed over the last several preview (CTP/RC) releases.
+*  Uninstall the preview release.
+(Community Technical Preview (CTP) or Release Candidate)
+*  No support for side-by-side installation of multiple versions, and the package list has changed over the last several preview (CTP/RC) releases.

 The following files indicate an existing installation: checkinstallextensibility.sh, exthost, launchpad.